eve-val/market-site/README.md

 Requirements
 ------------
 * Needs python3
-* You can get the Eve database dump from here: http://pozniak.pl/dbdump/ - ody110-sqlite3-v1.db.bz2 is the file you want
+* You can get the Eve database dump from here: http://pozniak.pl/dbdump/ - You want the file for the latest version of eve in sqlite3 format.

 How to run
 ----------